JessicaroseD1/Movie-and-Series-Quiz/README.md

 ##Resolved Bugs/Any issues

-I need to re-arrange the order of my buttong for the end game as this is causing an error.
+I need to re-arrange the order of my end game button syntax as this is causing an error.